 A big dividend yield for a few years doesn't mean much if it can't be sustained.

-Looking forward, earnings per share could rise by 4.8% over the next year if the trend from the last few years continues.
-If the dividend continues on this path, the future payout ratio could be 56% by next year, which we think can be pretty sustainable going forward.
+Looking forward, earnings per share could rise by 3.2% over the next year if the trend from the last few years continues.
+Assuming the dividend continues along recent trends, we think the future payout ratio could be 61% by next year, which is in a pretty sustainable range.

 Bank of South Carolina Has A Solid Track Record

 Investors generally tend to favour companies with a consistent, stable dividend policy as opposed to those operating an irregular one.
-Still, investors need to consider a host of other factors, apart from dividend payments, when analysing a company.
-For example, we've picked out 1 warning sign for Bank of South Carolina that investors should know about before committing capital to this stock.
+Meanwhile, despite the importance of dividend payments, they are not the only factors our readers should know when assessing a company.
+As an example, we've identified 1 warning sign for Bank of South Carolina that you should be aware of before investing.
 Looking for more high-yielding dividend ideas?
 Try our collection of strong dividend payers.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.